Pediatrician in Deer Park That Accepts Medicaid

 Am I Sick or Do I Have Spring Allergies?

 With Spring coming up, we get to look forward to nice weather and beautiful flowers.
 However, with Spring comes Spring allergies!
 Spring allergies can be incredibly uncomfortable and annoying.
 They cause you to experience a runny nose, itchy eyes, and a sore throat.
 These symptoms can also be indicative of other things such as the common cold.
-Charles Evans Center a pediatrician in Deer Park that accepts Medicaid and can help you tell the difference between spring allergies and other illnesses.
+CEC Health Center a pediatrician in Deer Park that accepts Medicaid and can help you tell the difference between spring allergies and other illnesses.

 What Are Spring Allergies?